 Merton (1948) first suggested the self-fulfilling prophecy effect, whereby a false judgment about an individual alters behavior such that the individual eventually fulfills the early expectation.
 Rosenthal and Jacobson's 1968 Pygmalion in the Classroom demonstrated selffulfilling prophecies of teachers' expectations by showing that when teachers' erroneously judged students to be high performers, the students' achievement increased (see Good 1987; Jussim and Harber 2005).
 On the other hand, Jussim, Eccles, and Madon (1996) contend that a strong relationship between teachers' perceptions and their students' achievement is primarily due to the accuracy of teachers' perceptions based on students' past performance.
-Although "accurate" perceptions of past performance may explain why teachers' expectations are good predictors of students' later achievement, Good (1987) argues that a similar but subtler and more common process may occur with "sustaining" effects- when "teachers expect students to sustain previously developed behavior patterns, to the point that teachers... fail to see and capitalize on changes in student potential" (Good 1987: 32).

-The literature on teachers' expectations highlights how teachers' attitudes toward students can be reflected in their interactions with students and behaviors in the classroom, in turn influencing students' learning.
+Although "accurate" perceptions may explain why teachers' expectations are good predictors of students' later achievement, Good (1987) argues that a similar but subtler and more common process may occur with "sustaining" effects- when "teachers expect students to sustain previously developed behavior patterns, to the point that teachers... fail to see and capitalize on changes in student potential" (Good 1987: 32).
+The literature on teachers' expectations highlights how teachers' attitudes can be reflected in their behaviors in the classroom, in turn influencing students' learning.
 These studies have typically measured teachers' evaluations of the potential of specific individual students.
-A different approach has attempted to capture teachers' attitudes about the potential of teaching more broadly.
-Two concepts are relevant to the beliefs examined in this paper: teacher efficacy and teacher responsibility.

-Teacher efficacy, defined as teachers' beliefs that they can successfully bring about student learning, has primarily been the province of psychology.
-This literature indicates that teacher efficacy is related to student outcomes, including student efficacy, motivation, and achievement (Tschannen-Moran and Woolfolk Hoy 2001).
-The early development of scales to measure teacher efficacy (e.g. Gibson and Dembo 1984; Guskey and Passaro 1994) indicated a multi-faceted concept, including dimensions of "personal teaching efficacy" and "general teaching efficacy."
-In this early work, "general teaching efficacy" was considered to reflect the extent to which a teacher perceives external obstacles to effective teaching and was operationalized using similar belief measures to those used in this paper, in addition to others.
-However, recent psychological research in this area has been primarily concerned with the selforiented dimension of "personal teaching efficacy," reflecting beliefs about one's personal skills and abilities, and with measuring "efficacy" in ways that are more specific to particular teaching tasks and contexts (Tschannen-Moran and Woolfolk Hoy 2001).
-Thus, although "teacher efficacy" literature once incorporated beliefs "that any teacher's ability to bring about change is significantly limited by factors external to the teacher" (Gibson and Dembo 1984: 574), recent studies have largely ignored the general teaching efficacy concept.
+A different approach has attempted to capture teachers' attitudes about the potential of teaching-akin to expectations of their own role.
+A teacher efficacy strand, originating in psychology, examined teachers' beliefs that they can successfully bring about student learning.
+Research indicates that teacher efficacy is related to student efficacy, motivation, and achievement (Tschannen-Moran and Woolfolk Hoy 2001).
+In early work, "general teaching efficacy"-one part of a multi-faceted concept-reflected the extent to which a teacher perceives external obstacles to effective teaching and was operationalized using similar belief measures to those in this paper (in addition to others; e.g. Gibson and Dembo 1984; Guskey and Passaro 1994).
+However, recent research in this area has been primarily concerned with measuring "efficacy" in ways that are more self-oriented and specific to particular teaching tasks and contexts (Tschannen-Moran and Woolfolk Hoy 2001).
+Thus, although "teacher efficacy" literature once incorporated beliefs "that any teacher's ability to bring about change is significantly limited by factors external to the teacher" (Gibson and Dembo 1984: 574), recent studies have ignored the type of "efficacy" that more closely mirrors the concept studied here.

-Lee and Smith (1996) took the study of teachers' beliefs in a more sociological direction, developing a measure of teachers' collective responsibility for student learning, reflecting teachers' "willingness, interest, and care for how and what all his or her students learned" (Lee and Smith 1996: 115).
-They aimed to develop a measure that would subsume aspects of teacher efficacy, and by establishing a measure of collective responsibility they theorized this teacher attitude as forming a coherent organizational property of schools.
-Their original work and its extensions have shown that schools with higher collective responsibility have higher levels of student learning (Lee and Loeb 2000; Lee and Smith 1996).
-The concept of teacher responsibility bears some similarity to teachers' beliefs about social disadvantage that are the focus of this paper because its underlying idea includes, in Lee and Smith's (1996) words, "teachers' internalizing responsibility for the learning of their students, rather than attributing learning difficulties to weak students or deficient homelives" (Lee and Smith 1996: 114; emphasis added).
-Importantly, though, collective responsibility for student learning has not actually been measured by examining whether teachers attribute difficulties to students' home environment or see family background as an obstacle.
+Lee and Smith (1996) developed a measure of teachers' collective responsibility for student learning, reflecting teachers' "willingness, interest, and care for how and what all his or her students learned" (Lee and Smith 1996: 115).
+They find that schools with higher collective responsibility have higher levels of student learning (Lee and Loeb 2000; Lee and Smith 1996).
+The concept of teacher responsibility bears some similarity to teachers' beliefs about social disadvantage that are the focus of this paper because its underlying idea includes, in Lee and

+Smith's (1996) words, "teachers' internalizing responsibility for the learning of their students, rather than attributing learning difficulties to weak students or deficient homelives" (Lee and Smith 1996: 114; emphasis added).
+Importantly, though, it too has not actually been measured by examining whether teachers attribute difficulties to students' home environment or see family background as an obstacle.